-With 95,252 people, 36,757 houses or apartments, and a median cost of homes of $182,277, Portsmouth real estate prices are well above average cost compared to national prices.
+With 95,252 people, 36,840 houses or apartments, and a median cost of homes of $177,653, Portsmouth real estate and house prices are near the national average for all cities and towns.

-Relative to Virginia, our data show that Portsmouth's latest annual appreciation rate is lower than 80% of the other cities and towns in Virginia.
+Relative to Virginia, our data show that Portsmouth's latest annual appreciation rate is higher than 50% of the other cities and towns in Virginia.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Portsmouth differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Portsmouth - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Portsmouth real estate investment or home purchase decisions.